daisuke359/coin-dev/README.md

 ## Website

-The app is currently hosted on heroku and can be found at https://cryptocurrencytrackingapp.netlify.app/
+The app is currently hosted on Netlify and can be found at https://cryptocurrencytrackingapp.netlify.app/